websitefingerprinting/WFZoo/README.md

 - About attacks
     - [x] DF attack
     - [x] Tik-Tok attack
+    - [x] TAM attack with DF backbone
+    - [ ] TAM attack with its own backbone
     - [ ] Add more attacks
     - [x] Implement Pytorch ``amp`` mode
 - About defenses